Yoga and the Art of the Marathon

 I agree.
 If we don't have good boundaries, it does, as Pema said, become easier for people to walk all over us.
 But the power of good boundaries lies in the perspective we can gain by being able to separate ourselves far enough away from other people's hurtful and unwise actions to be able to see their basic goodness along with our own.

 By separating we in a way become less separate.
-Seeing things from a distance leads us to seeing, as the song says, that "we are instruments ...
+Seeing things “From a Distance” leads us to seeing, as the song says, that "We are instruments ...
 Marching in a common band."

 On a global perspective, with the war raging in Gaza, it would behoove us to see this particular situation from a distance with a wider lens.
 As Jonathan Capehart said recently on the PBS NewsHour, "zoom out" and see the larger picture.
 Yes, there is absolute madness going on and both sides share in the blame but the solutions that will lead to lasting peace can only be gained by seeing things from a distance.
 The only way to a lasting peace in the region may lie in creating good boundaries so that both sides can be good neighbors to and for each other.
 The power of good boundaries will lie with both sides being able to feel safe and secure within their own boundaries first.